Welcome Trevor Herriot

 - Work with a variety of age groups and backgrounds to assist writers in finding their own literary voice;

 - Enable authors and others in the community to receive guidance and advice from an established writer; and

 - Engage the Regina public in learning more about the process of writing, editing and/or publishing.

 Planned Activities During Residency

-- Read manuscripts and confer with Regina writers on their work.
+- Reading manuscripts and conferring with Regina writers on their work.
 Previous writers have chosen to set aside one day each week to meet with writers.
-Because this is a public position, we do ask that the writer make some time available for consultation in the evening for people who work during the day.
+Because this is a public position, we do ask that the writer make some time available for consultation in the evening for people who work during the day;

-- Make 10 school/community visits and one visit per branch to RPL branch libraries to talk about writing, read from his/her work, and/or discuss the work of the students themselves.
+- At least 10 school/community visits and one visit per branch to RPL Branches to talk about writing, read from his/her work, and/or discuss the work of the students themselves.

-- Offer two free writing seminars or workshops.
+- At least two free writing seminars or workshops; and

 Benefits to Author and Regina Community